New Mexico: Law

 In April 2021, New Mexico became the 18th state to legalize cannabis for recreational use; possession, personal cultivation, and retail sales are permitted under certain conditions, while relevant marijuana-related arrests and convictions are expunged.
 New Mexico has long pioneered loosening cannabis restrictions: In 1978, it was the first state to pass legislation allowing the medical use of marijuana in some form, albeit restricted to a federal research program.
 In 1999, Republican Governor Gary Johnson became the highest-ranking elected official in the U.S. to publicly endorse drug legalization.
 Medicinal marijuana was fully legalized in 2007, making New Mexico the 12th state to do so, and the fourth via legislative action.
 In 2019, it was the first U.S. state to decriminalize possession of drug paraphernalia.

-As of June 2022, New Mexico has one of the nation's most permissive abortion laws: Elective abortion care is legal at all stages of pregnancy, without restrictions such as long waiting periods and mandated parental consent.
-In 2021, the state repealed a 1969 "trigger law" that had banned most abortion procedures, which would have come into effect following the U.S. Supreme Court's ruling in Dobbs v.
+As of June 2022, New Mexico has one of the nation's most permissive abortion laws: elective abortion care is legal at all stages of pregnancy, without restrictions such as long waiting periods or parental consent.
+In 2021, the state repealed a 1969 "trigger law" that had banned most abortion procedures, which would have come into effect after the U.S. Supreme Court's ruling in Dobbs v.
 Jackson Women's Health Organization.
 In response to the Dobbs decision, which held that abortion was not a constitutional right, New Mexico's governor issued an executive order protecting abortion providers from out-of-state litigation, in anticipation of the influx of nonresidents seeking abortions.